BCG-X-Official/facet/sphinx/source/faqs.rst

 7. **How can I generate standard** *scikit-learn* **summaries for classifiers, such as a classification report, confusion matrix or ROC curve?**

-    You can extract the fitted best scored model from the ModelSelector and then generate these summaries as you normally would in your *scikit-learn* workflow.
+    You can extract the fitted best scored model from the LearnerSelector and then generate these summaries as you normally would in your *scikit-learn* workflow.

     .. code-block:: Python

         # get your ranking object
-        selector = ModelSelector(
+        selector = LearnerSelector(
             searcher_type=GridSearchCV,
             parameter_space=ps,
             cv=cv_iterator,